Lib3Rt9/Lib3Rt9/README.md

 # A thousand and one various projects

-*There are some projects I keep as [Private](https://github.com/Lib3Rt9/Private), and some are not updated regularly.*
+*There are some projects I keep as [Private](https://github.com/Lib3Rt9/Private), and some are not updated.*

 *So, for me-self, please check when accessing these projects.*